coop-deluxe/sm64coopdx/docs/lua/functions-3.md

 ## [mario_get_collided_object](#mario_get_collided_object)

 ### Description
 Returns a collided object that matches a given interaction type from Mario's current collision data.
-Useful for determining which object Mario has come into contact with and how to respond
+Useful for determining which object Mario has come into contact with

 ### Lua Example
 `local ObjectValue = mario_get_collided_object(m, interactType)`